blinklabs-io/docs/src/content/docs/guides/cardano-up/003-using-cardano-up.md

 ![cardano-up-install-cardano-node](/cardano-up-install-cardano-node.png)

-Once the install is complete we will see the following `successfully installed` message.
+Once the install is complete, we will see the following `successfully installed` message.
 We can note that it installed the following packages that are needed for Cardano Node: cardano-config, cardano-cli, mithril-client, and the cardano-node.

 ![cardano-up-install-cardano-node-success-message](/cardano-up-install-cardano-node-success-message.png)